Ryan-Yanlong/Ryan-Yanlong.github.io/_pages/about.md

 ---
-## Hobbies
+## Outside of my research

 Outside of my research, I enjoy photography📷 and alpine skiing⛷️.
-I am passionate about [photography](/photography/) and work with both digital and film formats.
+I am particularly passionate about film photograph, and I often shoot with a Hasselblad 503CW and an 80mm CF T lens.
+Alongside film, I also work with digital photography.
+[Here](/photography/)are some of my photos.